 Who would have thought writing involved so much homework – the truth is, any writer who wants to be published should know this.
 Research is a LARGE part of your writing trade.
 So do it right.

-New Knowledge – If you are learning something from scratch do NOT just visit Wikipedia.
-While this is a good site, it is not the be-all and end-all and mistakes are often made
+If you are learning something from scratch do NOT just visit Wikipedia.
+While this is a good site, it is not the be-all and end-all and mistakes are often made.

 Use several sources and check out some books – the Internet is riddled with people putting their own opinions and “facts” about things which can be horrendously wrong.
 Get some proper reference books, find good ones and learn your stuff.